the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 }
 ~~~~~~~

-The button style from the previous component is still missing, so we'll define a base button style and two more specific specific button styles (small and large).
-One of the button specifications has been used, the other will be used in the next steps.
+The button style from the previous component is still missing, so we'll define a base button style and two more specific button styles (small and large).
+One of the button specifications has been already used, the other will be used in the next steps:

 {title="src/App.css",lang="css"}
 ~~~~~~~